KimDeRoover/MixtureMG_FA/README.md

 Maxiter = maximum number of iterations

-nruns = number of starts (based on pre-selected random partitions, when start = 1, the only type of initialization that is currently supported)
+nruns = number of starts (based on pre-selected random partitions, when start = 1)

+startpartition = partition of groups to start from (use with start = 2 and nruns = 1)

 # OUTPUT:
 z_gks = cluster memberships of groups (posterior classification probabilities)